alexdevero/alex-devero-blog/__drafts__/draft--usememo-hook.md

 }
 ```

 In the last example, we removed the dependency array argument from the useMemo hook.
 The useMemo hook now watches basically everything that happens.
-When something happen, that will cause re-render, useMemo will also execute the fibonacci function.
+When something happens, that will cause re-render, useMemo will also execute the fibonacci function.
 This will, in turn, change the `memoizedVal`.

 This change will tell useEffect to execute the `console.log`.
 As a result, a new value of `memoizedVal` will show up in the console.
 To reiterate, don't do this.
 It doesn't make sense to use useMemo and then never let it memoize anything.